-The ACF Washington is delighted to present a concert by the young Austrian classical duo Marilies and Nikolaus Guschlbauer.
+The ACF Washington was delighted to present a concert by the young Austrian classical duo Marilies and Nikolaus Guschlbauer.
 Having played together since their childhood, the musical siblings managed to establish a great harmony and sensitivity in their sound together as a duo.
-At the ACF Washington, they will present a musical homage to their home country with pieces by Ludwig van Beethoven, Franz Schubert and Johannes Brahms.
+At the ACF Washington, they presented a musical homage to their home country with pieces by Ludwig van Beethoven, Franz Schubert and Johannes Brahms.

 Franz Schubert: An die Musik, D 547 (3’)

 Johannes Brahms: Liebestreu, Op.
 3 No. 1 (2’30’’)

 Sonata No. 4 in C-major, Op.
 102, No. 1 for piano and cello (16’)

 2. Adagio – Tempo d’andante – Allegro vivace

 Johannes Brahms: Feldeinsamkeit, Op.
 86, No. 2 (3’30’’)

 Johannes Brahms: Wie Melodien zieht es mir, Op.
 105, No. 1 (2’)